T1 and T2 Wind Tunnels

 They are also capable of aircraft/air vehicle testing, drag reduction, and the testing of sporting equipment (from gold balls, racing car or cycle clothing or helmet drag testing).
 Items subject to wind loading such as masts, canopies, sails, buildings or parts of buildings.

 Although the 10x5 wind tunnel is used for complete car testing, some road vehicle tests take place in the T1 and T2 tunnels, such as cooling through vehicle radiators and intake ducts, as well as flow interactions between vehicle body parts (e.g. racing car front wing and wheel).

 The tunnels have an ‘up-and-over’ design with closed return, ensuring the two relatively large facilities fit into a double-height laboratory space, which also features a control room, entrance lobby and plant room shared between the two tunnels.
 This co-location means the tunnels can share many electrical and water supplies and other supporting services.

-The larger T2 wind tunnel is a temperature-stabilised general-purpose facility capable of wind speeds exceeding 50m/s.
-The versatile test section is 1.11m high x 1.66m wide x 4m long and equipped with a high-precision 3-axis traverse.
+- Versatile test section is 1.11m high x 1.66m wide x 4m long and equipped with a high-precision 3-axis traverse

 The tunnels are complemented by a range of highly sophisticated instrumentation, such as high-speed multi-channel data acquisition, force measurement, multi-channel pressure scanners, Particle-Image-Velocimetry equipment and the unique ability to control the laboratory environment to match the requirements of modern laser-based diagnostic techniques.